Arbalest007/CPSC-449-Project-2/README.md

               /remove-answer/ - removes an answer from the database

 1) /checkAnswer/
-      The check answer command will call the "answerCheck()" function to initialize 3 empty containers which will be used to store the current guess's letter colors.
+      The 'check-answer' command will call the "answerCheck()" function to initialize 3 empty containers which will be used to store the current guess's letter colors.
 Firstly, a loop will iterate through the word and check for matching letters, and it will set those indexes to be green if they match the daily word.
 The next loop iterates through the word again while skipping